How to remove Search Baron from Mac

 |System damage||Hijacked browsers, installation of malicious cookies|

-How to remove Search Baron from Mac manually
+How to get rid of Search Baron on Mac

 Step 1.
 Delete suspicious applications